A Quicky Follow – Up to the last McArdle Post…on McArdle v. Palin

 I can’t even be sure that this wasn’t machine generated.
 Actually, that’s not a bad hypothesis; it would explain so much of the imperviousness of the Village chatterers to any real-world correction.
 If McArdle, and so many others were actually simply a piece of software churning out grammatically sound strings of characters, it would make so much of current discourse clear.

 But hell, there probably is a carbon-based unit answering to McArdle behind this nonsense.
 Probably even has a photocopy of a birth certificate lying around some place.
-But I tell you, if this is what passes for the intellectual elite on the wrong side of this issue, we’re in more trouble than I thought — and I think we’re pretty damn deep in the big muddy as it stands.Explore posts in the same categories: bad writing, Medicine, Stupidity
+But I tell you, if this is what passes for the intellectual elite on the wrong side of this issue, we’re in more trouble than I thought — and I think we’re pretty damn deep in the big muddy as it stands.bad writing, Medicine, Stupidity